Un-Limiting Time In Your Day… How meditation can grow your time.

 I just HAD to share it with you because it really changed my perspective on having enough time in my day and how it relates to down time & meditation.

-You can read the full article here starting on page 18 of the PDF, but here are a few key points I took away from Dr. Chan’s article:
+Here are a few key points I took away from Dr. Chan’s article:

 - Time can be affected by gravity (stress and worry) that pulls it down and by velocity (racing mind) that speeds it up.
 Meaning that we feel we have less of it.